Cacti/rrdproxy/README.md

 - International language support

-  Currently, the RRDproxy wizard and command line interface port are both offering only english as the default langauge.
+  Currently, the RRDproxy wizard and command line interface port are both offering only english as the default language.